TypedDict¶

 subtyping, as discussed below).

-a subtype of (that is, compatible with) Mapping[str, object]
+a subtype of (that is, compatible with) Mapping[str, object], since

 def print_typed_dict(obj: Mapping[str, object]) -> None: